 2. Fruits & Vegetables in season

-Traditionally, French people used to head to the farmers’ market every day in order to see what vegetables are freshly picked and decide what to prepare based on that.
+Traditionally, French people used to head to their local farmers’ market every day in order to see what vegetables are freshly picked and decide what to prepare based on that.

 This is a bit less practical these days, with long working hours, but you will still see the same process at high-end and Michelin starred restaurants in France, you will see the Chef deciding the evening’s menu based on the availability of fresh produce.